heimrichhannot/contao-be_explanation-bundle/README.md

 #### Text Callback

-The callback gets the `$attributes` array from the widget constructar as parameter, which containers the widget config and the current DataContainer.
+The callback gets the `$attributes` array from the widget constructor as parameter, which containers the widget config and the current DataContainer.

 Example: